checkworkrights/checkworkrights.github.io/_posts/legalworkers/2018-07-31-How to Employ Legal Workers.md

 category: legalworkers
 ---

 There has been an unprecedented rise in immigration monitoring activities by the Australian Border Force in recent times.
-Business that have failed to comply with the requirement to employ legal workers, depending on the severity of the breach, are served warnings, infringement notices and civil penalties.
+Businesses that have failed to comply with the requirement to employ legal workers, depending on the severity of the breach, are served warnings, infringement notices and civil penalties.

 Failing to employ legal workers can result in penalties and sanctions for employers, regardless of whether the employer was aware that someone was an illegal worker.
 Under Australian law, employers are required to take reasonable steps to make sure they are not employing, referring or contracting illegal workers.

 Department of Home Affairs expects employers to check that all non-citizens working for them are permitted to work in Australia.
 This includes paid and unpaid workers, contractors, and workers employed through labour hire or referral companies.

-### WHO CAN YOU EMPLOY?
+## WHO CAN YOU EMPLOY?

 The following persons can be employed by an Australian business:
 + Australian citizens